mardelmariam/nvidia_cuda_tensorflow/README.md

 # nvidia_cuda_tensorflow
 How to use your Nvidia GPU on Windows 10 with Tensorflow, for deep learning

-## 1. Check that your GPU is capable of processing deep learning data
+## 1. Check that your GPU is capable of using CUDA

+If you have an Nvidia GPU that is listed on [Nvidia CUDA support matrix](https://developer.nvidia.com/cuda-gpus), then your GPU is capable of running CUDA applications.

 ## 2. Install Visual Studio with Nvidia integrations